saintcaeza/saintcaeza/README.md

 **HI** I’m SaintCaeza

-I'm on a journey to understand and innovate-
-—refining my skills through CS50 and hands-on GitHub exploration 🔍 I'm open to collaborations 🚀on open source projects where every contribution is a learning opportunity Connect with me📡 Find me on LinkedIn, X, and Substack.
+I'm on a journey to understand and innovate—refining my skills through CS50 and hands-on GitHub exploration 🔍 I'm open to collaborations 🚀on open source projects where every contribution is a learning opportunity Connect with me📡 Find me on LinkedIn, X, and Substack.
 <!---